Cirrial/SharkGame/README.md

 ## Development Plan

-Cirrial originally developed this game in about 2014 for a gamejam, but continued to develop it afterward.
+Cirrial originally developed this game for Seamergency 2014, but continued to develop it afterward.
 It quickly became a niche favorite among idle game enthusiasts.
 After a string of updates, Cirrial dropped development in mid-2015.
 The final version is v0.71.

 While the game is in a more-than-playable state, it remains unfinished.
 This mod, dubbed New Frontiers, intends to finish what Cirrial started, and then move on to reimagine the game and its world.